Skip to main content

 High Surgical Volumes

 In three years, one Moran resident, on average, performs about 740 surgeries and procedures.
-More than 300 are cataract surgeries—86 is the national requirement; 205 the national average.
+More than 300 are cataract surgeries—86 is the national requirement; 205 is the national average.
 Board-certified attending faculty supervise all surgeries and procedures.
 A wet lab gives residents additional opportunities for hands-on experience.

 Dedicated Research Time